praneetha14/weather-information-service/readme.md

 🚀**How to run the API and test:**
 + Clone this repo
 + Required environment variables to start the application:
-  + export your MySQL database host into MYSQL_DATABASE_HOST variable or else localhost is considered default
+  + export your MySQL database host into MYSQL_DATABASE_HOST variable or else 'localhost' is considered default
+  + export your MySQL database username into MYSQL_DATABASE_USER variable or else 'root' is considered default
   + export your MySQL database password into MYSQL_DATA_BASE_PASSWORD variable.
 Make sure you export this or else you won't be able to run the application.
   + Also make sure your localhost port 8080 is free, if not feel free to change the port of application by adding different value to server.port in application.properties or application.yml